-Now we begin 2018.
-Another year at Cockburn School.
+Now we begin the first term of the new academic year.
+Much has changed over the last year and the COVID-19 pandemic has had a huge impact on everyone and everything.
+I am delighted to be welcoming all of our students back in September for another term at Cockburn School.
 Another period of new learning, challenges and experiences that will shape the future of our students, parents/carers and staff.
+The safety and wellbeing of everyone in our community remains vitally important to us and we will continue to follow the recommendations of the Government’s Department of Education to educate our students safely.
 Nelson Mandela said that: “Education is the most powerful weapon which you can use to change the world.”
 I am confident that the school’s ‘Learning for Life’ motto fits well with this and I believe that every Cockburn student has the potential to do just that.

-We were extremely pleased with last summer’s examination series results.
-Our students achieved excellent grades that saw them into the next stage of their education and that rewarded them for their resilience and everyone involved felt very proud of this.
+We were extremely pleased that our 2021 Year 11 leavers received the results that they deserved.
+Our students achieved excellent grades that will see them into the next stage of their education and that rewarded them for their resilience and everyone involved felt very proud of this.

 This academic year the staff and students at Cockburn will continue to focus on Growth Mindset.

 People with a Fixed Mindset believe that their traits are just givens; they have a certain amount of brains and talent and nothing can change that.
 People with a Growth Mindset see their qualities as things that can be developed through their dedication and effort.
 They understand that no one has ever accomplished great things without passionate practice and learning.
 So, with our belief in ‘Transformation to Excellence’ where we strive to make improvements in everything that we do, for our students, for our school community, and for our staff, we have to strengthen our Growth Mindset in order to move forward and be as successful as we can be.